 These specialized machines also allow the use of three or more coating materials, which is important for advanced thin-film design strategies aiming at the highest LIDT.
 This capability is crucial for very high energy laser research, also known as petawatt and laser fusion projects.
 Another common use of large round optics is gravitational wave research.
 The detector’s sensitivity is dependent on the end mirrors’ perfection, i.e. the total losses and Brownian noise have to be reduced to a minimum.
 IBS is well suited to this task as its low loss coatings are approved by gyroscope applications (see some values here).

-In order to support this innovative equipment, a tailored environment of separate cleanrooms with a dedicated inspection metrology, optic cleaning and annealing solutions was built.
-It is part of a department that specializes in working with large round and rectangular optics, addressing the highest demands for LIDT, losses and spectral performance.
+Tailored environment of separate cleanrooms with a dedicated inspection metrology, optic cleaning and annealing solutions was built to support this innovative equipment.
+It is part of a department that specializes in working with large round and rectangular optics, addressing the highest demands for LIDT, low losses and spectral performance.

 A space-resolved quality inspection is performed on the whole dimension to check for surface defects and spectral properties, including interferometric inspection.
 Large optics are held in custom-built lifting and handling tools for inspection, transportation and fixing in the coating machine.